nikhilsingh0906/Prison-Management-Portal/README.md

 # Prison-Management-Portal
-This is the portal which is created by me for Prison Management.
-It has a functionality for admin and staff.
+A prisoners and employees data management system implemented using HTML, CSS, JavaScript and PHP having functionality of admin and staff.